sebastianv1/CocoaPods/proposals/incremental-pod-installation-2.md

 The `ProjectCacheAnalyzer` will be created by the `Pod::Installer` class and run right before project generation.
 The project generation step is where we will see a huge performance improvement from our caching since it will only be given the subset of pod targets and their associate projects that need to be generated, instead of generating all targets for every installation.

 #### Wiring up cached target dependencies
-Since we will not be creating `PBXNativeTarget` objects for targets that have not changed, we need to add two new methods that will allow parent targets to recreate their target dependencies from `TargetMetadata` objects.
+Since we will not be creating `PBXNativeTarget` objects for targets that have not changed, we need to add two new methods that will allow targets that have been regenerated to recreate their target dependencies from `TargetMetadata` objects.

 `def add_cached_subproject(metadata, group)` will be added to `Pod::Project`.